Epicosp/Fintech--Classification/README.md

 ## Comparing sampling methods
 ![table 1](images/table1.png)

-The table above (table 1) outlines the metrics for individual logistic regression models built with the sampling techniques. it is evident that there is quite a bit of overlap between the techniques.
-The oversampling and combination techniques often redulted in a model with very similar performance.
-All resampling methods resulted in improved performance of the model when compared to the control.
+The table above (table 1) outlines the metrics for logistic regression models built with the sampling techniques.
+It is evident that there is quite a bit of overlap between the techniques.
+The oversampling and combination techniques often resulted in a model with very similar performance.
+All resampling methods had improved performance when compared to the control.

 n.b.
 The random states used for these models have been controlled, slight variance between model performance was observed when random stats were changed.